Peter Conover Hains: Postbellum career

 Hains remained with the regular army following the war, and was promoted to major in September 1870.
-Much of his notable post-war service was in designing lighthouses for the U.S. Lighthouse Board.
+Much of his notable post-war service was in designing lighthouses for the U.S. Lighthouse Board, where he also served as Engineering Secretary.
 Among other accomplishments, Hains designed the Morris Island and St. Augustine lighthouses.
-He was the chief engineer for the construction of The Morris Island Lighthouse at the entrance the harbor at Charleston South Carolina 1872-1876.
+He was the chief engineer for the construction of Morris Island light, at the entrance of the harbor at Charleston, South Carolina, from 1872 to 1876.
 He became a lieutenant colonel in 1886 and was promoted to colonel in August 1895.
-He designed the Tidal Basin in Washington, D.C., thus solving the drainage problems and foul smell of most of the Washington area marshlands.
-The tip of East Potomac Park is named Hains Point in honor of Peter Conover Hains.
+After a flood in 1881, he designed the Tidal Basin in Washington, D.C., thus solving the drainage problems and unpleasant odor of most of the Washington area marshlands.
+He also designed the Potomac Park, in Washington, D.C., and the tip of East Potomac Park is named Hains Point in his honor.

-Still in the Army during the Spanish–American War, Hains served as a brigadier general of volunteers from August to November 1898.
+Still in the Army during the Spanish–American War, Hains served as a brigadier general in the Volunteer Army from August to November 1898.
 He was promoted to brigadier general in the Regular Army on April 21, 1903.
-He successfully lobbied for the construction of the Panama Canal site over one proposed in Nicaragua.
+He successfully lobbied for the construction of the now current Panama Canal site over one proposed in Nicaragua.

 Hains retired from active service in 1904, having reached the mandatory retirement age of 64.